To reduce stress, bring nature indoors and reduce paper clutter.

-The following is a guest blog post by Connection Messenger Debbie Bowie, a professional organizer and feng shui practitioner whose lecture and book have helped me completely revamp my home office space from one I hated to enter into one that is warm, inviting, less cluttered, and productive.
+The following is a guest blog post by my friend Debbie Bowie, a professional organizer and Feng Shui practitioner whose lecture and book have helped me completely revamp my home office space from one I hated to enter into one that is warm, inviting, less cluttered, and productive.
 I’ve written in greater detail HERE about how the principles she teaches helped me strengthen my connection with both Nature and with my own best self.

 A friend of mine commented that she had not expected to find that I had so much stuff in my house.
 That really alarmed me, because I work very hard to keep my home clutter-free, organized and feeling good.
 As I usually do when I receive a negative comment, I checked out the space, trying to see it through the eyes of a guest.
 Upon inspection I realized because I live in a small space, it is easier to be more acutely aware of everything in the space.
 I also have many high energy things: live plants, silk plants, pictures of plants, rocks and shells, a bubbling fountain.
 Nature is everywhere!
 I had unconsciously created a garden, with all the busyness of a garden.
 I didn’t set out to create a garden.
 I just kept bringing in things that I loved, that felt right in the space.
 I created a space that is a nurturing retreat, away from the stress of the rest of the world.